-Erebus: It is a good name for the volcano.
+Erebus.
+It's a good name for the volcano.
 In Greek myth Erebus was the son of the god Chaos, and his mother was Gaia, or Earth.
 Erebus was made of darkness and shadow, and he filled the corners of the world with his darkness.

 While the inside of Mt.
 Erebus may be extremely hot, outside of it, one would quickly freeze to death in the Antarctic temperatures.
 Riddling the side of the snow-covered volcano are ice caves, carved out by the escaping volcanic gases.
 Because of the gas, the ice caves stay a consistent 32 degrees, making them a likely spot for undiscovered extremophiles.
-The volcanic gases heat their way through these ice caves and escape into the air to form enormous 60-foot chimneys of ice, or "fumaroles" with noxious volcanic gases pouring our from their tips.
+The volcanic gases heat their way through these ice caves and escape into the air to form enormous 60-foot chimneys of ice, or "fumaroles" with deadly volcanic gases pouring out from their tips.

 Discovered in 1841 by polar explorer Sir James Clark Ross, it was easy to identify Mt.
 Erebus as a volcano as it was erupting at the time.
 (Ross Island, which Mt.
 Erebus is on, is named after him as is the Ross Ice Shelf.)
 Later, polar explorer Ernest Shackleton would make the first ascent of Mt.
 Erebus in 1907 on the Nimrod Expedition.